JKAA - Physical Restraint of a Student

 Nothing in these regulations prohibits: The right of any individual to report to appropriate authorities a crime committed by a student or other individual; Law enforcement, judicial authorities or school security personnel from exercising their responsibilities, including the physical detainment of a student or other person alleged to have committed a crime or posing a security risk; or the exercise of an individual's responsibilities as a mandated reporter pursuant to G.L. c.
 119, § 51A.
 603 CMR 46.00 shall not be used to deter any individual from reporting neglect or abuse to the appropriate state agency.

-The Superintendent or his/her designee shall develop and implement written restraint prevention and behavior support policy and procedures consistent with 603 CMR 46 regarding appropriate responses to student behavior that may require immediate intervention.
+The Superintendent or his/her/their designee shall develop and implement written restraint prevention and behavior support policy and procedures consistent with 603 CMR 46 regarding appropriate responses to student behavior that may require immediate intervention.
 Such policy and procedures shall be annually reviewed and provided to program staff and made available to parents of enrolled students.
 Such policy and procedures shall include, but not be limited to, elements a-j as outlined in 603 CMR 46.04 (1):

 In addition, each staff member will be trained regarding the school's physical restraint policy and accompanying procedures.
 The Principal will arrange training to occur in the first month of each school year, or for staff hired after the beginning of the school year, within a month of their employment.
 Training shall include information as outlined in 603 CMR46.04(2)